So You Think You Can Dance (American TV series) season 9

 So You Think You Can Dance, an American television dance competition, returned for its ninth season on May 24, 2012, on FOX Television.
 Fox and series creator Nigel Lythgoe have each independently confirmed that the weekly results show, a staple of the series in seasons 2–8, has been cut from the show format and that only one episode will air each week for the show's ninth season.
-This season has marked three firsts in the series history: this season had two winners (one male and one female), as opposed to the single winner format used in previous seasons, a contemporary dancer was not amongst the contestants remaining in the competition in the finale, and lastly, a ballet dancer is the winner of the competition.
+This season has marked three firsts in the series history: this season had two winners (one female and one male), as opposed to the one winner format used in previous seasons, a contemporary dancer was not amongst the contestants remaining in the competition in the finale, and lastly, a ballet contestant is the winner of the competition.

 Auditions

 Open auditions for this season were held in the following locations:

 Las Vegas week

 The Las Vegas callbacks were held at Planet Hollywood Resort and Casino in Las Vegas, Nevada.
 For the first time in nine seasons, contestants were allowed to choose their own groups for the group choreography round, in contrast to previous seasons where the groups were assigned.
-With cuts made following each round of choreography, thirty-five dancers remained at the close of the week, prior to the selection of the Top 20.
+With cuts made following each round of choreography, thirty-five contestants remained at the close of the week, prior to the selection of the Top 20.